Neighbors 4 Neighbors, Miami Dolphins To Serve 500 Hot Meals To Miami-Dade Schools Families

-Organizers say this will be the first of three events between the two organizations to help assist our community.READ MORE: Royal Family Pays Final Respects To Prince Philip, Funeral Held At St. George's Chapel
+Organizers say this will be the first of three events between the two organizations to help assist our community.READ MORE: Thousands Flock To South Beach To Take Advantage That Countywide Curfew Has Been Lifted

 The plan is to serve 500 hot meals and will be provided by the Miami Dolphins by Lovely’s Food Truck.

 Neighbors 4 Neighbors will also be providing $25 gift cards to each family.
-Masks will also be distributed at the event.READ MORE: 60 Years After The Bay Of Pigs Invasion, Many Cuban Americans' Distrust Of The Democratic Party Still Affects National Politics
+Masks will also be distributed at the event.READ MORE: 2 Dead, 2 Injured In Single-Vehicle Crash In Miami Beach

 Miami-Dade schools chief Alberto Carvalho will be attending the event.

-The event is set to start at 4 p.m. at the Highland Village Community, in the 13600 block of Highlands Drive in North Miami Beach.MORE NEWS: Justice Department Sues Roger Stone In Fort Lauderdale Over $2 Million In Unpaid Taxes
+The event is set to start at 4 p.m. at the Highland Village Community, in the 13600 block of Highlands Drive in North Miami Beach.MORE NEWS: Stimulus Check Latest: Is A Fourth Relief Payment Coming?

 Click here to know more about Neighbors 4 Neighbors.